 REACH scores should be less affected by differences in club strength than normally happen during STaCs (Sectional Tournaments at Clubs) and other ACBL-wide events.
 This is because REACH results are based on cross-matchpointed scores (each pair’s results are compared against those for all the other pairs who played a hand in any club) and because results are further adjusted based on the “field strength” of each section in each club.
 This field strength measure is a new idea that could be handled in many ways.
 At present, we are testing using the distribution of masterpoint holdings from the people who are playing at each club section.
 If a player scores well against a strong field of players, the player’s score will be adjusted up even further.
 A player who scores well against a weak field may see a downward adjusted score.

+- REACH Percentage: Players’ scores are re-matchpointed, board by board, against the entire field of registered REACH players.
+This determines a player’s REACH Percentage for each session.
 Overall awards will be based on the average of the player’s two highest-scoring sessions during REACH.
 The number of points we award will depend on the number of participants.
 Around 25% of the players who qualify, with at least two sessions, will earn gold points.
-You can read the full “Conditions of Contest” for this event by following this link.

 Yes.
 The gold/red overalls and section tops are in addition to any club masterpoints normally awarded.